-Restore Sudo Privileges
+Restore Sudo Privileges to Users in Ubuntu

-Boot your Linux system into recovery mode.
+Step 1: Boot your Linux system into recovery mode.

 To do so, restart your system and press and hold the SHIFT key while booting.
 You will see the grub boot menu.
 Choose "Advanced options for Ubuntu" from the boot menu list.